kojq/kiaien/README.md

 - helix instead of vim
 - account: by default, encourages password, doas access, and no root or administrator access
 - account: changes can be made during the install process
+- account: enforce lack of doas access to result in root access to prevent potential lockout (needs citation)

 ## Limitations